Infiziert90/DeathRoll/README.md

 + Uneven number of players get filled with byes
 + Randomization via shuffling is enforced
 + Forfeit functionality if a player needs to leave
+###Blackjack:
++ Support for all normal blackjack plays
++ Automatic reward calculation based on standard blackjack rules
++ Simplistic, visual view of cards in play
++ Automatic drawing of cards, or manual player based roll for cards
++ Current players can be seemlessly moved to subsequent rounds
++ Further support for custom rules is planned (For example, the dealer can hit above 16)

 ## Features
 + Can block or prevent players from partaking in any of your games